elliotclowes/learnt.me/Me/Money/Money Advice.md

 ### Make sure it's invested properly

 Make sure it's invested.
-And properly.
 It likely is by default.
 But double check.
 Then make sure it's invested properly.

 First things first you need to try and avoid any 'actively managed' funds.
-These are essentially run by well paid investment people.
+These are essentially run by well-paid investment people.
 They charge you a lot and nearly always make you less money than a 'passive' [[Index fund]].

 Most companies that employers use to manage your pension will put it into something actively managed.
 So you need to login to where ever your pension is managed and make sure it's invested in something as passive as possible *(I understand for some of you that this step alone is tough.
 You might not have ever logged in or looked at your pension before.
 You don't even know how.
 But you need to push through.
 It's vital.
 Find out how to log in.
 Please, please, please).*